ES2Spring2020-ComputinginEngineering/project-1-ryan-and-aedan/README_project1.md

 step1_theortical_period.py - Clicking the run button will produce the theoretical period vs. length graph

+logger.py/receiver.py - These files contain comments about how to use logger and reciever

-data_analysis.py - First, os.chdir() has be to used to change the directory to the Step 3 folder in the project file.
-This folder contains all the real world data logs that will be used in the analysis code.
+data_analysis.py - First, os.chdir() has to be used to change the directory to the Step 3 folder in the project file.
+This folder contains all the real-world data logs that will be used in the analysis code.
 There is already a os.chdir() line at the beginning of the code.
 Once it is changed, running the code will print the 5 periods along with the acceleration versus time and angular position versus time for the different pendulum lengths.